 - purchased an OUI and noted its number

-- installed Docker
+- installed Docker and docker-compose

 - you have some spare HNT to burn ($10-100 worth), for funding your OUI address

 - an Auth0 account for user account management

 - at least an AWS t2.xlarge (or equivalent), especially if running both Console and its backend (Router) on one server

 - have a fully sync'ed Miner or ETL instance to extract a snapshot from.
 To learn how to setup a Miner, please read here.

 - be able to configure ports on a firewall